Editor’s note: This column first appeared in 2009.

 Harry Truman was not a whiner.
 An eternal optimist, he never allowed himself to dwell on disappointments.
 Upon reflection, the president decided to keep his feelings of frustration to himself, and he never mailed the angry letter to Bess.

-Page 2 of 2 - The un-posted missive was discovered in the White House files at the Truman Library a quarter century later, following the President’s death in 1972.
+The un-posted missive was discovered in the White House files at the Truman Library a quarter century later, following the President’s death in 1972.

 Of course, the Trumans enjoyed many happy holidays together, both at their Independence home and in Washington, D.C.

 To learn more about programs and museum exhibits at the Truman Library, visit TrumanLibrary.org.

 Michael J. Devine is director of the Harry S. Truman Library in Independence.